MSc in Evidence-Based Health Care

 The aim of the MSc programme is to help health professionals base their clinical and health management decisions on valid, reliable and relevant evidence, determined by sound scientific research and evaluation.

-By the end of the Master's degree students will be expected to be able to:
+By the end of the course students will be expected to be able to:

 - Find and appraise quantitative and qualitative research evidence critically and efficiently and understand what the results mean in different contexts and for different healthcare decisions.